Don’t let them get you off track.

 Tip: Distract yourself by engaging in a hobby or exercise.
 Reward yourself for the progress you have made – go out for supper, watch a movie, or buy yourself a special treat.
 Take some deep breaths.
 Try a nicotine replacement therapy like nicotine gum or patch.

-Tip: Try nicotine gum, nicotine patch, take naps or a brisk walk.
+Tip: Try a nicotine replacement product, take naps or a brisk walk.
 Avoid caffeine.

 Tip: This symptom rarely lasts longer than a week after quitting.
 Try relaxation techniques, take an evening walk or a warm bath.
 Avoid caffeine after 6 pm.